Last updated on Sunday, August 03, 2014 05:07:09 PM Eastern US Time Zone

 ▪ The author is not an employee or agent for any of the vendors referenced in the text & does not sell or represent any of the products discussed.

-▪ The author is not a professional machinist or engineer.
+▪ The author is not a machinist or engineer but a Research Psychologist.

 ▪ No information provided herein should be construed to represent professional advice or best practice.

-▪ All information is provided to help hobbyists & other non-professionals gain a better understanding of the tools & techniques described.
+▪ All information is provided to help hobbyists & interested parties gain a better understanding of the tools & techniques described.

-▪ Care has been exercised to provide accurate information but the author cannot be held responsible for information which is incorrect or out of date.
+▪ Care has been exercised to provide accurate information but the author cannot be held responsible for information that is incorrect or out of date.

 ▪ Power tools & shop practices are dangerous.
 Read, understand, & follow all directions & precautions provided by the equipment manufacturer.

-▪ Absolutely do not operate any machinery while under the influence of alcohol, medications, or other drugs.
+▪ Do not operate any machinery while fatigued or under the influence of alcohol, medications, or other drugs.

 ▪ Always disconnect & lockout the machine from its power source before performing any maintenance, repair, modification, or upgrade.

-▪ Never underestimate the power of the Dunning–Kruger Effect & Cognitive Dissonance.
+▪ Never underestimate the power of the Dunning–Kruger Effect & the influence of Cognitive Dissonance.

 ▪ Your mileage may vary.
 Batteries not included.
 Objects in mirror are closer than they appear.